-Here are 10 things you should know about Richard Barthelmess, born 125 years ago today.
-He was a big star in the 1920s, but his popularity dropped off (inexplicably, from where we sit) once talking pictures took over.
+Here are 10 things you should know about Richard Barthelmess, born 127 years ago today.
+A big star in the 1920s, his popularity dropped off (inexplicably, in our view) once talking pictures took over.

 The intrepid Joan Crawford was born Lucille Fay LeSueur 113 years ago (or thereabouts, there’s some debate about the correct year) today in San Antonio, Texas.
 Here are 10 JC Did-You-Knows:

 - Crawford’s parents separated when she was very young and by her teens, she’d had three different stepfathers.

 - After working a number of menial jobs as a young women, Crawford began to take advantage of her skills as a dancer, winning a number of dance competitions and earning a living as a hoofer first in the Midwest and later on the East Coast.